 Designers use a family of details to make a solid structure.
 These elements come together and make it coherent.
 People often attach themselves to the small details too.
 Your design is great if it engages your target.

 Not all interesting structures and spaces have complex designs.
 Simplicity appeals to people too.

-In Superdraft, we teach our architects and designers to use simple design solutions.
+In Superdraft, we teach our designers to use simple design solutions.
 It makes the job easier and our outputs stronger.

 - Use basic shapes as it is more affordable and easier to build and decorate.

 - Follow simple material and colour palettes.

 - Use simple windows and place it in the right areas.

 - Don’t conceal connections between materials. (e.g. tile grout)

 Complex designs are always welcome as long as it’s plausible.
 There is no point in planning a design that will not pass the council.